 You can use variables to manage information that you don’t know in advance or that may change.
 Folder variables can be used in all templates, releases, and dashboards within a folder hierarchy to manage shared information (unlike release variables, which are limited to a single release or template).
 Folder variables are available in Release 8.6.0 and later.

-Note: From 10.1.0 release, the password folder variables are available in the Shared Configuration settings page.
+Note: From 10.1.0 release, the password folder variables are available in the Connections settings page.

-To create, edit, and delete folder variables, select Design > Folders, select a folder, then select Variables.
+To create, edit, and delete folder variables, from the navigation pane, under Overview group, click Folders, select a folder, and then select Variables.
 The Folder variables page is only available to users who have the Edit folder variables folder permission.

 A folder will inherit folder variables from its parent folder.
 If you redefine a variable of the same name in a child folder, it will override the parent folder’s variable.

 Anyone with permissions to view the folder and the release/template contained within should be able to see the folder variables in read-only mode from the release variables screen.

 Important: Folder variables start with

 folder. so any release variables that start with